Have you stopped to contemplate what it takes to make a baby?

-Preconception care planning allows you to focus your efforts on optimising your health to improve your chances of conceiving.
+Preconception care planning allows you to focus your efforts on optimising your health to improve your chances of conceiving, and enhancing the health of your future child.
 You are basically (for the females) giving your body away to a baby for 9 months (and longer when breastfeeding) so the more you can do now to boost your health before you conceive the better off you and your baby will be.

 It can be challenging making the necessary changes required to boost your chances of conceiving, especially if they are not already part of your lifestyle.
 That’s why I’m here to help.